MistOfJudgement/dtxdownload/README.md

 ## 🙏 Acknowledgments

+- **GitHub Copilot**: This repository was created and enhanced using GitHub Copilot, transforming a simple implementation into a feature-rich, production-ready application
 - DTXMania community for chart creation and sharing
 - Modern web APIs for enabling advanced directory selection
 - Contributors and testers who helped improve the application